 When recruiting potential employees, you are essentially selling the company to a postulant.
 But if no one was aware that a company or organization was looking for employees, the number of candidates would be limited.
 Selling is marketing, and marketing is selling.
 My favorite jokes is: “Do you know what they call a salesman who can’t sell anything?
 The director of marketing.”
 Much like digging ditches, if the poor sots digging the trenches have defective shovels whose handles break all the time, they still get blamed for not getting the ditch dug.

 I like to keep up with the trends of my chosen profession, and scan the media as well as the postings of the professional organization to which I belong (and pay for membership).
 I recently came across what I consider a disturbing article of advice for employment recruiters.
-I want the website to receive full credit for this, so I will reveal the source: the website is http://www.recruitingbrief.com.
+I want the website to receive full credit for this, so I will reveal who is was: the website is http://www.recruitingbrief.com.
 They deserve all of the credit for this.

-The recommendation on the website recrutingbrief.com was titled: “How to Write Job Ads for Millennials and Gen Z.” While I understand, to a certain extent, people are targeted for certain positions, tailoring a want ad for people with a physical property (in this case being young people) is the same as targeting people of a certain persuasion or gender.
+The recommendation on the website recruitingbrief.com was titled: “How to Write Job Ads for Millennials and Gen Z.” While I understand, to a certain extent, certain people are sought out for certain positions, targeting people of a certain physical quality (in this case being younger people) is the same as targeting people of a certain persuasion or gender.
 But let’s not take my word for it.
-I am only an SHRM-CP, that is to say, Society for Human Resource Management-Certified Professional.
-You don’t just ask for that certification and it is given to you, you earn it by taking a two-and-a-half hour test examination that is, from my experience, neither simple nor easy, and I have taken quite a few tests in my career.
+I am only an SHRM-CP, that is to say Society for Human Resource Management-Certified Professional.
+You don’t just ask for that certification and it is given to you, you earn it by taking a two-and–a-half hour examination that is, from my experience, neither simple nor easy, and I have taken quite a few tests in my career.

-The following statements are quoted from the article: "Every company wants to attract hot young talent, but seasoned recruiters have learned that what worked ten years ago doesn’t have the same results today… For employers, learning to write job ads that speak to what appeals to today’s young workers is critical to drawing the best of the best in your organization, and increasing retention.”
+The following statements are quoted from the article: “Every company wants to attract hot young talent, but seasoned recruiters have learned that what worked ten years ago doesn’t have the same results today… For employers, learning to write job ads that speak to what appeals to today’s young workers is critical to drawing the best of the best in your organization, and increasing retention.”
 To me, as a Human Resource professional, this sounds discriminatory.
-According to the writer of the article, what an organization is looking for is someone young, and I see nothing vague or even diverse in that statement.
+Following their advice, what an organization is looking for is someone young, and I see nothing vague, or even diverse in that statement.

 The sad part is that these techniques of discrimination are de rigueur in today’s recruiting environment.
 Lowering standards to get the young workers into the workplace is now the mantra.
-I do not, however, recall policies that lowered requirements to get younger workers when I was young, but that was then, this is now.
-Ignoring federal regulations unabashedly is apparently knowledge to be shared among professionals.
+I do not, however, recall this policy when I was young, but that was then, this is now.
+Ignoring federal regulations and unabashedly is knowledge to be shared among professionals.
 It is everything but professional, and these abecedarians consider it the gospel.
 We live in a society that worships youth, and some are determined to proselytize the unbelievers.